Local Put-in-Bay News May 2013

-The Bicentennial of the Battle of Lake Erie-If the release of the Perry quarter is any indication of what’s to come this summer with all the planned Bicentennial of the Battle of Lake Erie events, Put in Bay news projects the island is going to packed with visitors, participants and just plain curiosity seekers.
-It’s important the island community goes all out to support all the events.
+The Bicentennial of the Battle of Lake Erie-If, the release of the Perry quarter is any indication of what’s to come this summer with all the planned Bicentennial of the Battle of Lake Erie events, Put in Bay news projects the island is going to be packed with visitors, participants and just plain curiosity seekers.
+The island community must go all out to support all the events.
 Let’s make the celebration one to remember!

 Steve and Natalie Ontko Price are being transferred from Air Force duty in Stuttgart, Germany, back to the United States.
-This will give grandma Linda Parker more opportunities to see her two little granddaughters more often.
+This will give Grandma Linda Parker more opportunities to see her two granddaughters more often.

 Michele Dodge Heineman reminded us recently how busy the kids are on Put-in-Bay.
 Her daughter, Ava, had a busy Saturday, April 20th.
 First there was a soccer game at 10 a.m. in 36 degrees and windy weather.
 Then it was on to the Perry quarter release ceremony where Ava’s island Brownie troop was involved in the program reciting the Pledge of Allegiance.
 Her long day ended with a role as a munchkin in the Wizard of Oz play at the Town Hall.

-Marc Wright from the Old Forge Café and Crêperie (formerly the Cellar Caché) spent the winter perfecting the menu which will be served when the reconstruction work is completed on the old Blacksmith Shop building next to Tony’s Garage.
+Marc Wright from the Old Forge Café and Crêperie (formerly the Cellar Caché) spent the winter perfecting the menu, which will be served when the reconstruction work is completed on the old Blacksmith Shop building next to Tony’s Garage.
 He’s very excited for everyone to finally get a taste of what they have worked so hard on!
-If you’d like to track the Old Forge’s progress follow it on Facebook at The Old Forge Café and Crêperie.
+If you’d like to track the Old Forge’s progress, follow it on Put-in-Bay Facebook Page at The Old Forge Café and Crêperie.

-It’s great to see all the fishermen from out of state coming to Put-in-Bay for the spring fishing.
-This April, we saw vehicles from Montana, Nebraska, South Dakota, Minnesota, Wisconsin, New York, Maryland and Tennessee and Iowa.
-David Hill at the Wharfside said the fishermen were doing extremely well this year and coming in sometimes by lunchtime because they had caught their day’s limit.
+It’s great to see all the fishermen from out of state coming to Put-in-Bay for spring fishing.
+This April, we saw vehicles from Montana, Nebraska, South Dakota, Minnesota, Wisconsin, New York, Maryland, Tennessee, and Iowa.
+David Hill at the Wharfside said the fishermen were doing exceptionally well this year and coming in sometimes by lunchtime because they had caught their day’s limit.

 Chemical hazard exercise takes place at Put-in-Bay Airport-The 52nd Civil Support Team (CST) of the Ohio National Guard conducted a training exercise Thursday, April 4, 2013, from 9 a.m. to 4 p.m., at the Put-in-Bay Airport and at the Ferry dock on the mainland.
-The objective of this exercise was to work with local first responders at a chemical hazard incident and to mobilize the CST’s assets to Put-in-Bay while maintaining the Common Operating Picture for sustained operations on the mainland.
+This exercise aimed to work with local first responders at a chemical hazard incident and mobilize the CST’s assets to Put-in-Bay while maintaining the Common Operating Picture for sustained operations on the mainland.

 Put in Bay News notes that May 27th will mark the 25th anniversary of the burning of the Colonial, the beautiful two-story building with its landmark dome which graced the corner where Tipper’s and the Beer Barrel Saloon are now and the grocery store which was in the building.
-Norma Wasson, an islander from birth, also from East Point, and a member of Put-in-Bay’s American Legion Ladies Auxiliary, was selling the little poppies as a fundraiser like the members did for years and years.
-He bought one, found it after the fire and put it aside thinking it might be of interest someday.
+Norma Wasson, an islander from birth, also from East Point, and a member of Put-in-Bay’s American Legion Ladies Auxiliary, was selling the little poppies as a fundraiser as the members did for years and years.
+He bought one, found it after the fire, and put it aside, thinking it might interest him someday.